jsenv/core/docs/exploring/readme.md

 `explorableConfig` parameter is an object used to configure what files are explorable in your project.
 This is an optional parameter with a default value configured to match jsenv file structure.
 The exact value can be found in [src/jsenvExplorableConfig.js](../../src/jsenvExplorableConfig.js).

-This parameter must be an object where keys are relative or absolute urls.
+This parameter must be an object compose of other object where keys are relative or absolute urls.
 These urls are allowed to contain `*` and `**` that will be used for pattern matching as documented in https://github.com/jsenv/jsenv-url-meta#pattern-matching-behaviour

 ## htmlFileRelativeUrl